Data Extraction and Automation

 - Period: Optional but nice to have, used to populate Classroom interface.

-- Student ID: Optional, used for display purposes in Little SIS Sync.
+- Semester Code: Optional, used for display purposes and/or class alias in Little SIS Premium.

-- School Name or ID: Required, used for alias and display purposes in Little SIS Sync.
+- School Name or ID: Required, used for class alias and display purposes in Little SIS Premium.

 - Student Google Workspace Email: Required, must be the primary email address, not an alias.